pal-Alexandra/IMR_PROJECT/README.md

 # IMR_PROJECT

-## Homework for week 5
+## Homework for Lab 5

 ### State of the Art doc:

 https://docs.google.com/document/d/1rEne8sr6C2xZaF7n099P7zNgifMWd9_a/edit?usp=sharing&ouid=109649148439448935787&rtpof=true&sd=true

-## Homework for week 6
+## Homework for Lab 6

 ### Main modules:

 https://docs.google.com/document/d/1zagxH3FjtOkC4WKB23HbJ0ESiOsqW8_i/edit?usp=drive_link&ouid=109649148439448935787&rtpof=true&sd=true

-## Progress for week 7
+## Progress for Lab 7

 In this week:

-😄 we created a Unity Project on Github and started work on our project scene.
+:smile: we created a Unity Project on Github and started work on our project scene.
 Also, to work in parallel we used multiple scenes and then merge elements on a main scene

-😄 we started to work on our Eminescu Roundabout Digital Twin: we created the streets, the roundabout, the sidewalks, we added nature elements as the terrain, flowers, trees, grass and sky
+:smile: we started to work on our Eminescu Roundabout Digital Twin: we created the streets, the roundabout, the sidewalks, we added nature elements as the terrain, flowers, trees, grass and sky

 :smile: we gray-box modeled our principal buildings: BCU, Palatul Copiilor, CCS and ISP